Blood Culture Stewardship: Safe and Effective Application in the PICU

 • Written By:

-Charlotte Woods-Hill, M.D., MSHP
+Charlotte Woods-Hill, MD, MSHP

 Assistant Professor, Pediatric Critical Care at the University of Pennsylvania